Back

 UBlock Origin with JS turned off, or NoScript.
 Good luck.

-bee_rider18 hours ago
+bee_rider18 days ago

 Yeah, he should really turn mitigations on, so that when running arbitrary code from the internet he can be subject to 9999 vulnerabilities, instead of 10,000.

-darkmighty18 hours ago
+darkmighty18 days ago

 There are many kinds of vulnerabilities.
 Most are pretty mundane afaict.
 Breaking sandboxes and reading out your entire RAM is basically game over, existential vulnerability (second only to arbitrary code execution, though it can give you SSH keys I guess).